 In PSI, absorption of quantum energy from a photon causes oxidation of P700, the PSI reaction centre equivalent of P680.
-In contrast to PSII, where electrons are drawn from a water-splitting apparatus, P700 accepts electrons from PC (reduced form PC- in Figure 1.11).
+In contrast to PSII, where electrons are drawn from a water-splitting apparatus, P700 accepts electrons from PC (reduced form PC $^-$ in Figure 1.12).
 Electrons then pass through three iron-sulphur (FeS) centres and out of PSI to ferredoxin (Fd).
 The reaction centre of PSI contains several proteins, but most of the electron transfer cofactors are bound to large heterodimeric proteins which in turn bind the inner Chl a antenna.
 The LHCI complex consists of possibly eight polypeptides of between 24 and 27 kDa which carry Chl a and Chl b plus carotenoids.

-Figure 1.11 Light harvesting, photosynthetic electron transport from H_2O to $NADP^+$ and generation of ATP are achieved via four types of complexes which show a lateral heterogeneity within thylakoid membranes.
+Figure 1.12.
+Light harvesting, photosynthetic electron transport from $H_2O$ to $NADP^+$ and generation of ATP are achieved via four types of complexes which show a lateral heterogeneity within thylakoid membranes.
 A small part of a continuous network of interconnected thylakoids is shown here diagrammatically where PSI complexes and ATP synthase are restricted to non-appressed regions.
 Most PSII complexes and the light-harvesting assemblages associated with PSII (LHCII) are held within appressed regions of this network.
 Cytochrome b/f complexes (Cyt b/f) are more generally located.
+(Based on J.M.
+Anderson and B. Andersson, Trends Biochem Sci 13: 351-355, 1988)

 A chemiosmotic coupling mechanism is responsible for ATP synthesis.
 Protons are 'pumped' across the thylakoid membrane from outside (stroma) to inside (lumen) by a complex arrangement of electron carriers embedded within the membrane.
-A prodigious concentration of protons builds up within the lumen, partly from photolysis of water molecules (water-splitting apparatus on PSII) and partly from oxidation of plastoquinone (PQ) on the inner face of the membrane.
-This protonmotive force from inside (lumen) to outside (stroma) is used to generate ATP within the stroma via an ATP synthase complex that straddles the thylakoid membrane.
+A prodigious concentration of protons builds up within the lumen, partly from photolysis of water molecules (watersplitting apparatus on PSII) and partly from oxidation of plastoquinone (PQ) on the inner face of the membrane.
+Hence, energy originally carried by incident photons is transduced into energy stored within an electrochemical gradient acrosss the thylakoid membrane.
+The protonmotive force from inside (lumen) to outside (stroma) is used to generate ATP within the stroma via an ATP synthase complex ( $CF_0$ and $CF_1$ ) that straddles the thylakoid membrane.
 OEC = oxygen-evolving complex; Pheo = pheophytin a.
-(Based on Anderson and Andersson 1988)

 These two photosystems are juxtaposed across thylakoid membranes in such a way that linear electron transport is harnessed for charge separation, leading to a massive accumulation of H+ ions within the lumen of illuminated thylakoids, which is then employed in ATP generation.

-Combining concepts of photolysis and photosynthetic electron flow outlined earlier (Figure 1.10) and putting that conceptual framework into a thylakoid membrane system (Figure 1.11), a picture emerges where electrons generated from splitting H_2O molecules on the inner surface of PSII are transferred from plastoquinol (PQH2) to the Rieske iron-sulphur centre (Rieske FeS) of the cytochrome b_6/f complex (Cyt b_6/f) and further to cytochrome f (Cyt f).
+Combining concepts of photolysis and photosynthetic electron flow outlined earlier (Figure 1.11) and putting that conceptual framework into a thylakoid membrane system (Figure 1.12), a picture emerges where electrons generated from splitting $H_2O$ molecules on the inner surface of PSII are transferred from plastoquinol (PQH2) to the Rieske iron- sulphur centre (Rieske FeS) of the cytochrome $b_6/f$ complex (Cyt $b_6/f$ ) and further to cytochrome f (Cyt f).
 The pivotal importance of Cyt f in facilitating electron transport from PSII to PSI was demonstrated by Duysens and colleagues (see Levine 1969), who showed that preferential energisation of PSII (light at <670 nm) caused reduction, whereas preferential energisation of PSI (light at >695 nm) caused oxidation.
-This elegant

-'push-pull' experiment confirmed the cooperative and sequential nature of PSII and PSI, as well as indicating overall direction of photosynthetic electron flow.
+This elegant 'push-pull' experiment confirmed the cooperative and sequential nature of PSII and PSI, as well as indicating overall direction of photosynthetic electron flow.